seansolari/expam/docs/source/commands.rst

 .. note::

-    The :code:`expam_limit` context works the same for any command. :code:`expam build` can be replaced with :code:`expam run`, or any other command.
+    The :code:`expam_limit` context works the same for any command. :code:`expam build` can be replaced with :code:`expam classify`, or any other command.

 The following is an example of the (tab-separated) log file output: